mui/mui-x/docs/data/advanced-components/overview.md

 ### Security

-The check of the license key is done without making any network requests.
+The license key is checked without making any network requests—it's designed to be public.

-The license key is designed to be public, the only thing we ask of licensed users is to not proactively publicize their license key.
+In fact, it's expected for the license key to be exposed in a JavaScript bundle.
-Exposing the license key in a JavaScript bundle is expected.
+We just ask our licensed users not to publicize their license keys.

 ### Validation errors